Pedro-Zarate/Config-Azure/README.md

 </p>

-<p> go to azure and under client-1 vm you will have to redirect the dns settings to the dc-1 vm private ip adress under network settings - dns settings change to custom and input dc-1s private ip adress. dont forget to reset client-1 under vm tab in azure to reboot the system after. </p>
+<p> Go to azure and under client-1 vm you will have to redirect the dns settings to the dc-1 vm private ip adress under network settings - dns settings change to custom and input dc-1s private ip adress. dont forget to reset client-1 under vm tab in azure to reboot the system after. </p>

 <img src="https://i.imgur.com/16Kyh2B.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>